Author: Dr Chin-Yun Lin, Dermatology Registrar, Auckland Hospital, New Zealand, 2010.

 Eczema herpeticum usually arises during a first episode of infection with Herpes simplex (primary herpes).
-Signs appear 5 to 12 days after contact with an infected individual, who may or may not have visible cold sores.
+Signs appear 5–12 days after contact with an infected individual, who may or may not have visible cold sores.

 Eczema herpeticum may also complicate recurrent herpes.
 However, repeated episodes of eczema herpeticum are unusual.

 Eczema herpeticum can affect males and females of all ages but is more commonly seen in infants and children with atopic dermatitis.
 Patients with atopic dermatitis appear to have reduced immunity to herpes infection.
-The dermatitis can be mild to severe, active or inactive.
+Their underlying dermatitis can be mild to severe, active or inactive.

-Other viruses may occasionally be responsible, such as coxsackievirus A16 (the cause of hand foot and mouth disease).
+Other viruses may occasionally be responsible for a similar eruption, such as coxsackievirus A16 (the cause of hand foot and mouth disease).

 As smallpox has been eliminated, disseminated vaccinia as a consequence of smallpox vaccination is now very rare.
 It was reported to be very severe, with mortality of up to 50%.

-Eczema herpeticum starts with clusters of itchy and/or painful blisters.
+Eczema herpeticum starts with clusters of itchy and painful blisters.
 It may affect any site but is most often seen on face and neck.
-Blisters can occur in normal skin or in sites actively or previously affected by atopic dermatitis or another skin disease.
-New patches form and spread over a period of 7 to 10 days and may rarely be widely disseminated throughout the body.
+Blisters can occur in normal skin or sites actively or previously affected by atopic dermatitis or another skin disease.
+New patches form and spread over 7–10 days and may rarely be widely disseminated throughout the body.

 The patient is unwell, with fever and swollen local lymph nodes.